nickw1/lilt/README.md

 ### Editing an existing module

-You can edit a module by adding and deleting topics, making topics public, and adding exercises to an existing topic.
+You can edit a module by adding and deleting topics, making topics public or hidden, and adding exercises to an existing topic.
 If you select a module from the dropdown list on the main admin page, you will see a screen like this:

 ![Editing a module](/pics/editmodule.png)

 You can see a list of existing topics if any have been added already, and you can also add a new topic.

-With the existing topics you may write or update the topic's Markdown notes (described in more detail below), delete the topic, and make the topic public.
+With the existing topics you may write or update the topic's Markdown notes (described in more detail below), delete the topic, and set the topic's visiblility.

+There are three visibility levels:

+- *Normal* : the usual level.
+Content which depends on completing an exercise is hidden.
-What does making a topic public mean?
-It means that all content of that topic will be accessible to all users, logged-in or not, irrespective of whether they have completed its exercises yet.
+- *Public* : all content of that topic will be accessible to all users, logged-in or not, irrespective of whether they have completed its exercises yet.
 Ideally you should make a topic public once all the classes for that topic have completed, so that anyone who misses a week (and thus misses the interactive exercises) will be able to view the content.
+- *Hidden* : the topic will be completely hidden to regular or non-logged-in users.
+Only administrators will be able to view the content.
+This is useful if you are still writing a topic and do not want it to be visible yet.

 ### Adding an exercise